Responsibility &

 Closing the Loop

-We will continue to identify opportunities for like improvements in the near term.
+We will continue to identify opportunities for similar improvements in the near term.

-In 2021 our packaging intensity was 52g/kg of LAG products* sold.
+In 2022 our packaging intensity was 50.68 g/kg of Lactalis American Group products sold.*

-67% of our paper products is made up of recycled content**
+67% of our paper products are made up of recycled content.**

 *LAG products defined as products produced at facilities owned by Lactalis American Group.